 Ingress

 The ingress system of kubernetes is specifically designed to route external HTTP and HTTPS traffic into the cluster.
-It is composed of the ingress resource itself and a ingress controller which implements the needed logic.
-We decided to deploy the nginx ingress controller by default in every nine Managed GKE cluster.
+It is composed of the ingress resource itself and an ingress controller which implements the needed logic.
+We deploy the HAProxy ingress controller by default in every nine Managed GKE cluster.
 You can control various features by adding annotations to your ingress object.

 Details

-The nginx ingress controller allows to route external HTTP/HTTPS traffic into the cluster.
+The HAProxy ingress controller allows to route external HTTP/HTTPS traffic into the cluster.

 Availability

-The nginx ingress controller is available as standard with nine Managed GKE.
+The HAProxy ingress controller is available as standard with nine Managed GKE.

 Usage

 The basic usage and structure of a ingress resource is documented in the official kubernetes documentation.
-To use automatic generated Lets Encrypt certificates for TLS termination please refer to automatic SSL certificates.
+To use automatic generated Lets Encrypt certificates for TLS termination please refer to automatic TLS certificates.

 DNS Setup